 You can create conditional ticket fields to control the appearance and behavior of ticket fields in ticket forms.
 For example, you can limit the number of ticket fields that appear in ticket forms, and control the sequence in which ticket fields are presented to end users.

 You must be an admin to create and manage conditional ticket fields.

 - About conditional ticket fields

 - Creating conditional ticket fields and adding them to ticket forms

 - Editing, duplicating, and removing conditional ticket fields on ticket forms

 - Using conditional ticket fields with the Web Widget

 With conditional ticket fields, only the fields that admins want agents and end users to see appear in ticket forms.
 Initially, only a few fields appear in the form.
 As the user fills in their answers, the form progressively adds sub-fields based on the users’ answers.
 This helps you collect more granular and relevant information about their problem or request.

 For example, when you add a condition to a ticket form, you specify whether the condition is for agents or end users.

-Conditions for agents affect ticket fields that appear in the agent interface in Support.
+Conditions for agents affect ticket fields that appear in the agent interface.
 Conditions for end users affect ticket fields in forms that appear in the Help Center and Web Widget.